Recruitment Settings

 - Re-invitation: Can re-invite participants who declined

-- Dashboard View: See all invited participants and their status
+- Dashboard View: See all invited participants and their status in the deployment

 Re-invitation Workflow: